 At one time, infusoria referred to just about any microscopic, or nearly microscopic, organism that lived in freshwater.
 That meaning is arcane in the scientific community, but the term infusoria is still used by many within the aquarium community, even by younger fish enthusiasts.

 To aquarium enthusiasts, infusoria refers to many small organisms in the water that tiny fry can feed up upon.
 There's a large number of organisms that could be in an infusoria culture; here are some of the primary ones include:

 - Algae (Volvox)

 Infusoria is particularly critical for anyone who is attempting to breed fish, as many newly hatched fry subsist entirely on microscopic infusoria during the early days of their lives.
-Having a ready supply of infusoria can make the difference been success and failure for an entire hatching of young fry.
+Having a ready supply of infusoria can make the difference between success and failure of the entire hatching of young fry.

 Like other bodies of water, aquariums also have infusoria; however, the quantities are usually not sufficient to support newborn fry.
 Thus, aquarium owners must grow their own cultures if they want to have enough infusoria to feed their newly hatched fry.
 The items needed to culture infusoria are pretty common, easy to find, and don't cost an arm and a leg.
 However, before delving into starting your own infusoria culture, it's wise to know where not to get infusoria.